-13. Run a thin bead of glue along the root edge of one of the fins.
+16. Run a thin bead of glue along the root edge of one of the fins.
 Attach it to the body tube on one of the lines drawn earlier.
 Remove the fin and wait a few minutes until the glue gets tacky.
 Reapply the fin and check for proper alignment.
-Repeat for the other two fins.
-Refer to the end view.
+Repeat for the other five fins.
+The fins should be flush with the end of the body tube.